 Today, this step is done with the aid of machines to further break down the leaves by mechanical means (as opposed to chemical means as in “Withering”).

-This improves oxidation and mixes chemical elements from the stems with the leaves, removing bitterness and balancing the
+This improves oxidation and mixes chemical elements from the stems with the leaves, removing bitterness and balancing the flavour of the tea.

 Step 3: Oxidization (Partial and Full)